 The ONLY personal credit and charge cards which will remain outside the interchange fee cap are non co-branded Amex products – Gold, Green and Platinum.

-What can customers do if they still want to collect airline miles from a credit card?
+What can customers do if they still want to collect airline miles?

 The British Airways American Express credit cards, and the Lloyds Avios Rewards credit cards, are – for now – still available.